rhel-labs/learn-katacoda/containerize-app/step4.md

 </pre>

-The above output shows that the commit was successful, however you can verify this by looking at the avaialble container images on the system.
+The above output shows that the commit was successful, however you can verify this by looking at the available container images on the system.

 `podman image list`{{execute}}